fpcordeiro/choicer/README.md

 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

 `choicer` provides implementations of discrete-choice models with a focus on economic applications.
 Computationally intensive likelihoods are written in C++ and exposed for use with generic optimizers.
 Special care is taken to handle high-dimensional alternative-specific constants efficiently.
-Currently supports multinomial logit (MNL) and mixed logit (MXL); more models will be added.
+Currently supports multinomial logit (MNL), mixed logit (MXL), and nested logit (NL); more models will be added.

 *The current version is a work in progress and it is not ready for production*